Back

 Lætitia Jacquetton’s quest for a balance between glass and stone is a constant theme in her work, as she combines two materials with opposing properties in her sculptures.
 Rock, hard and porous, is softened by the transparency and fragility of glass, embracing mineral faces with fluidity and sensuality.

-Her 2023 series Anthropocene introduces a new element to her sculptures: the kiln brick.
-Present in every glass factory with traditional furnaces, these bricks are regularly replaced, but are now tending to disappear.
-Acting as an intermediary between stone and glass, this material is also an illustration of the relationship between nature and culture, bearing witness to the human gesture on Earth.
+Her series “Anthropocene” invites a new element into his sculptures: kiln bricks.
+Present in every glass workshop with traditional kilns, these bricks are regularly replaced but are now tending to disappear.
+Acting as an intermediary between stone and glass, this material illustrates the relationship between nature and culture, and bears witness to the human gesture on the elements that surround it.

 Artists